samuelcanon/hospital-bed-days-analysis/README.md

 - Most prevalent comorbidity: psychologicaldisordermajor (23.9% of encounters).

 **Facility Variation**
 - Mean LOS ranges from 3.27 days (Facilities A and B) to 5.16 days (Facility E), a 58% difference.
-Facilities C and D sit in the middle at 4.89 and 4.83 days respectively.
+Facilities C and D are 4.89 and 4.83 days respectively.
-- Variation may reflect patient mix.
+- Variation reflect patient mix.
 No case mix adjustment applied.
 Not described as a performance gap.

 -------